Shahroz-IBIT-PU/Saucasa-Zaptatech/README.md

 # Saucasa-Zaptatech
-Select the "Master" branch located within the hierarchy of Main > Branch > Master too see the code
+Select the "Master" branch located within the hierarchy of Main > Branch > Master to view the code